 I’m an Assistant Professor in Department of Linguistics at University of California, Santa Cruz.
 My research interests lie in semantics (pragmatics included) and the experimental approach to studying meaning.
 I’m actively working on

-- a dynamic semantics approach to distributivity that allows us to make reference to the mereological structure of dependency, a structure needed to account for distributive numerals and many other non-canonical distributivity items (my dissertation, co-advisors: Simon Charlow and Veneeta Dayal, committee members: Robert Henderson and Ken Safir)
+- a dynamic semantics approach to distributivity that allows us to make reference to the mereological structure of dependencies, a structure needed to account for distributive numerals and many other non-canonical distributivity items.
+This research stems from my dissertation (co-advisors: Simon Charlow and Veneeta Dayal, committee members: Robert Henderson and Ken Safir)

-- how to think of the discourse potential of bare noun phrases (in collaboration with Kristen Syrett)
+- how to probe and model the discourse potential of bare noun phrases (in collaboration with Kristen Syrett)

-- what languages with overt discourse particles (like Cantonese) tell us about the compositional nature of pragmatics (in collaboration with Diti Bhadra and Haoze Li)
+- what languages with overt discourse particles (like Cantonese and Mandarin) tell us about the compositional nature of pragmatics (in collaboration with Diti Bhadra and Haoze Li)

-I go by both Jess and 海琪 (pronounced as hɔɪ keɪ).
+I go by both as Jess and 海琪 (pronounced as hɔɪ keɪ).

 You can reach me at firstname.lastname@example.org.